18 months is around the time that people start asking about potty training.

 And that was fine!
 We potty trained her a year later at 2.5, and the rest is history.

 Here is the summary of my research.
 My goal is to provide enough detail to be informative but not overwhelming, so jump in if you’re ready.
 Or don’t yet.
 I assure you, your child will not go to college in diapers. 😉

-A Little Intro
+A Little Intro to Potty Training

-Generally speaking, healthy children aren’t physically and emotionally ready to start using a potty until they are between 18 months and three years old.
+Generally speaking, healthy children aren’t physically and emotionally ready to start using a potty until they are between 18 months and 3 years old.
 Yes, there are those crazy people (kidding!) who do EC (elimination communication) from birth, but those people (“those people,” haha) are on their own track.

 Anecdotally, boys tend to be more difficult to train than girls and, statistically, train at a later age (3 months later on average), but some potty training experts shun this notion and believe that boys can train just as quickly and easily as their female counterparts.

 Maybe it’s just that moms of boys have been told that it’s soooo difficult, which deters them from trying earlier – very possible!